makerfactoryio/docs/docs/development-boards/esp32/install.md

 ![Arduino IDE after installation](../../images/esp32/arduino_ide/arduino_ide_01.png)

-In order to program the ESP it's necessary to install the apropraite addon.
+In order to program the ESP it's necessary to install the appropriate addon.
 This is described in [Programming the board](../program)